ksu-cs-textbooks/cc410/content/y-milestones/old/fall-2023/10-website-basics.md

 Create a base layout file including the following:

 * Valid HTML5 structure
-* A &lt;title&gt; element including the page name, followed by ` - Game Grub`
+* A &lt;title&gt; element including the page name, followed by ` - About Starfleet Subs`
 * A &lt;body&gt; containing:
   * &lt;nav&gt; that contains links to all pages in the application
   * &lt;main&gt; containing all the content in the page
-  * &lt;footer&gt; containing the following copyright notice: "&copy; 2023 Game Grub"
+  * &lt;footer&gt; containing the following copyright notice: "&copy; 2023 About Starfleet Subs"
 * It is recommended (but not required) to build upon an existing template.
 You may wish to review the [Bootstrap 4.6 Examples](https://getbootstrap.com/docs/4.6/examples/).

 Create the following template files to match the routes listed above:

 * `index.html` contains an &lt;h1&gt; tag with the title "Homepage" and the following text in a paragraph (you may add additional text as desired):

-> Welcome to Game Grub!
-Our motto: play fair, eat well!
+> Welcome to Starfleet Subs!
+Our motto: to boldly eat a sandwich where no sandwich has been eaten before!

-* `about.html` contains an &lt;h1&gt; tag with the title "About Game Grub" and the following text in a paragraph (you may add additional text as desired):
+* `about.html` contains an &lt;h1&gt; tag with the title "About Starfleet Subs" and the following text in a paragraph (you may add additional text as desired):

-> Game Grub was developed as part of the CC 410 course at Kansas State University by &lt;your name here&gt;.
+> Starfleet Subs was developed as part of the CC 410 course at Kansas State University by &lt;your name here&gt;.

 * `menu.html` contains the following content:
   * an &lt;h1&gt; containing "Menu"